 We have experienced substantial growth in our business since inception.
-For example, our headcount has grown from 3,664 employees on September 30, 2020 to 7,381 employees on September 30, 2021.
+For example, our headcount has grown from 5,482 employees on March 31, 2021 to 8,199 employees on March 31, 2022.
 We have moved to a virtual on-boarding process since the imposition of COVID-19 restrictions on certain business activities.
 In addition, we are rapidly expanding our international operations.
-Our international headcount grew from 1,108 employees as of September 30, 2020 to 2,701 employees as of September 30, 2021.
+Our international headcount grew from 1,907 employees as of March 31, 2021 to 3,237 employees as of March 31, 2022.
 We expect to continue to expand our international operations in the future.
 We have also experienced significant growth in the number of customers, usage and amount of data that our platform and associated infrastructure support.
-This growth has placed and may continue to place significant demands on our corporate culture, operational infrastructure and management, particularly in light of virtual on-boarding and limited connectivity.
+This growth has placed and may continue to place significant demands on our corporate culture, operational infrastructure and management, particularly in light of virtual on-boarding.

 We believe that our corporate culture has been a critical component of our success.
 We have invested substantial time and resources in building our team and nurturing our culture.
 As we expand our business in the U.S. and non-U.S. regions and mature as a public company, we may find it difficult to maintain our corporate culture while managing this growth.
-In addition, in February 2021, we announced a new Open Work hybrid work approach, under which most employees will have a choice about where and how they work.
-We face uncertainty as to whether Open Work, and any adjustments we may make to our model, will meet the needs and expectations of our workforce.
-Our employees generally continue to work from home, and we have begun allowing certain business critical travel.
-We have continued to monitor the progress of vaccination efforts around the world.
-In the third quarter of 2021, as COVID-19 related restrictions have eased in some geographies, we commenced a phased reopening for certain offices.
-In these cases, reopening includes limited capacity and social distancing, is voluntary, and is only available to fully-vaccinated employees, unless they have a medical or other protected exception.
-Any failure to manage our anticipated growth and organizational changes, including Open Work and our reopening approach, in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain employees, and effectively focus on and pursue our corporate objectives.
+In addition, the COVID-19 pandemic may have long-term effects on the nature of the office environment and remote working.
+Our employees generally continue to work from home as we continue a phased reopening of offices and, in February 2021, we announced a new Open Work hybrid work approach, under which most employees will have a choice about where and how they work.
+We face uncertainty as to whether Open Work, and any adjustments we may make to our model, will meet the needs and expectations of our workforce or have an adverse effect on workforce engagement, productivity and retention.
+Any failure to preserve the key aspects of our culture as we manage our anticipated growth and organizational changes could hurt our chance for future success, including our ability to recruit and retain employees, and effectively focus on and pursue our corporate objectives.
+In addition, Open Work may impose additional risks to our business, including unauthorized access to or dissemination of sensitive, proprietary or confidential information.
 This, in turn, could adversely affect our business, results of operations and financial condition.